Winter Dormancy – The Great Plant Snooze 🌿❄️

 So what Does Dormancy Look Like?

-This is the part that scares people the most.
 During winter dormancy, your plant may look absolutely terrible, EXACTLY like it’s supposed to 🤔

 You may notice: